 Install wiring between the controller to the beacon utilizing either strobe cable or conduit method.
-Refer to drawings HDO-269, 600, 600-01, and 600-02, for install of light kits.
-Following these minimum guidelines as well as any local or end user additional requirements, installing light kits will require lifting of the cable by the supplied cable grip or conduit to affix to the tower.
+Refer to Drawings HDO-279, 601, 601-01, and 601-02, for installation of light kits.
+Following these minimum guidelines as well as any local or end user addition requirements, installing light kits will require lifting of the cable by the supplied cable grip or conduit to affix to the tower.
 Always work safely and adhere to all OSHA Safety Guidelines when lifting wiring or working on the structure or tower itself.
 It is the installer's responsibility to install the lighting kit in a safe manner.
-Installers can request from OSHA their requirements 29CFT 1926.21 and 29CFR 1926.105 to ensure compliance to regulations.
+Installers can request from OSHA their requirements 29CFT 1926.21, and 29CFR 1926.105 to ensure compliance to regulations.